multigcs/brd2dxf/README.md

 ```
 this command line will generate a dxf file named: eltako.brd.dxf

-you can use the dxf file for you cnc to encrave the copper, drill holes or mill smd-masks..
+you can use the dxf file for you cnc to engrave the copper, drill holes or mill smd-masks..

 ## screenshots